The moduli space of stable supercurves and its canonical line bundle: Introduction

 We mostly follow \cite{Deligne} in the part concerning deformation theory (extending it to the case of stable supercurves with punctures).
 In the rest of the proof we avoid using the Artin's criterion and give a more direct proof based on the existing solution of the corresponding purely even moduli problem due to Cornalba and Jarvis.
 Namely, the functor of families of stable supercurves restricted to even bases is precisely the functor of generalized spin structures considered in \cite{Cornalba}, \cite{Jarvis}.

 In the course of proof of Theorem A we find a natural relatively ample line bundle on any family of stable supercurves with punctures (see Theorem \ref{ample-thm}).
 Although this is not strictly necessary for Theorem A (where one could use an algebraic space to replace the Hilbert scheme), this can be viewed as a super-analog of the well known fact that the relative log canonical bundle is relatively ample for a family of stable curves.
 The important difference is that in the case of a family of stable supercurves $X\to S$ the relative canonical bundle on the smooth part does not extend to a line bundle on the entire family (the extension is not locally free at NS nodes).
-However, we prove that its square does extend to a line bundle which we still denote as $\om_{X/S}^2$ (one needs a technical assumption that the corresponding map from $S$ to the moduli stack is smooth).
+However, we prove that its square does extend to a line bundle which we still denote as $\om_{X/S}^2$.
 This line bundle plays an important technical role in the rest of the paper.
 In the hindsight, this is not too surprizing since the restriction of $\om_{X/S}^2$ to the reduced part of moduli of supercurves recovers the relative dualizing sheaf of the corresponding usual family of stable curves.

 One point which is not highlighted in \cite{Deligne} is that there is a canonical effective Cartier divisor $\De$ supported on the boundary of the compactification $\ov{\SS}_g$ (in the presence of odd variables, which are nilpotent, such a structure is not unique).
 Essentially this structure is already seen from the study of deformations of the nodes of supercurves which can be of two types, NS and Ramond.
 We also define a decomposition $\De=\De_{NS}+\De_R$ corresponding to these two types of nodes and find two global expressions for the line bundle $\OO(\De)$ using Berezinians of certain natural morphisms of sheaves associated with the universal curve (see Sec.\ \ref{boundary-str-sec}).